The BSS Summer Academy

 BSS is also located a very short walk from Forest Hill Village where there are several take-out options available.

-In addition to the Student Centre and beautiful campus grounds, students have access to our newly renovated Learning Commons (library) as well as online library resources.
+In addition to the Student Centre and beautiful campus grounds, students have access to our Learning Commons (library) as well as online library resources.

-All Science students have daily access to Science labs to allow for hands-on learning where appropriate.
+All Science students have daily access to our newly renovated Science labs to allow for hands-on learning where appropriate.

 While there is no formal dress code, students are required to wear clothing appropriate to an academic environment.
 Shorts must be an appropriate length.